Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 For example, for the CWRU dataset:
    - Organize the dataset into folders based on motor speed (four speeds as four folders).
-   - Within each speed folder, categorize data into 9 fault classes, such as '7 mil Inner Race fault', '14 mil Inner Race fault', '7 mil Outer Race fault', etc., as detailed in Table XII of [this IEEE article](https://ieeexplore.ieee.org/abstract/document/9399341).
+   - Within each condition folder, categorize data into 9 subfolders for 9 fault classes, such as '7 mil Inner Race fault', '14 mil Inner Race fault', '7 mil Outer Race fault', etc., as detailed in Table XII of [this IEEE article](https://ieeexplore.ieee.org/abstract/document/9399341).
 Example folder structure for CWRU dataset:
 ```
 .